MonoGraspNet: 6-DoF Grasping with a Single RGB Image: Experimental Evaluation

 \subsection{Experimental Details}

-\textbf{Evaluation Protocols:} We select 14 objects shown in Fig.~\ref{fig:some}.a) to compare our method with Contact-GraspNet and report the success rate and completion rate.
-Success rate is used for testing single object grasping in (un-)seen scenarios.
+\textbf{Evaluation Protocols:} We select 14 objects shown in Fig.~\ref{fig:some}.a) to compare our method with Contact-GraspNet and report the \emph{success rate} and \emph{completion rate}.
+The success rate is used for testing single-object grasping in seen and unseen scenarios.
 We let the robot execute 15 grasps by putting the objects at three random positions in the scene, and then we calculate successful grasps.
-Completion rate is the percentage of objects removed from the clutter, which can be a robust metric when testing multiple object grasping.
+The completion rate is the percentage of objects removed from the clutter, which can be a robust metric when testing multi-object grasping.
 We execute the grasping task in four scenarios with different configurations sorted by ascending difficulty: 1) familiar objects in seen scenes, 2) familiar objects in unseen scenes, 3) unfamiliar objects in seen scenes, and 4) unfamiliar objects in unseen scenes.
-Additionally, we set an experiment by combining Contact-GraspNet and NeWCRFs~\cite{yuan2022newcrfs} to support our claim in Sec.~\ref{MonoGraspNet}-Keypoint Detection, which is that the path of estimating dense depth map first and then grasping objects using the recovered point cloud results in bad performance.
+We additionally set an experiment by combining Contact-GraspNet and NeWCRFs~\cite{yuan2022newcrfs} to support our claim in Sec.~\ref{MonoGraspNet}-Keypoint Detection, which is that the path of estimating dense depth map and grasping objects using the recovered point cloud results in bad performance.

-\textbf{Running Pipeline:} For the motion planning in the experiment, we adopt the way of directly controlling the joints, as no 3D information is input.
-To avoid the influence that different algorithm may bring, which is also out of scope in this research, the same planning method is used for Contact-GraspNet.
-Since there is no segmentation module inside MonoGraspNet, we also remove the relevant module~\cite{xiang2021learning} accompaning with Contact-GraspNet, which is allowed by the instruction from~\cite{sundermeyer2021contact}.
+\textbf{Running Pipeline:} In our experiment, we directly use basic joint control instead of advanced options that require 3D information for the motion planning part.
+To ensure impartiality, we apply the same planning method for Contact-GraspNet.
+Since there is no segmentation module inside MonoGraspNet, we also remove the relevant module~\cite{xiang2021learning} accompanying Contact-GraspNet, which is allowed by the instruction from~\cite{sundermeyer2021contact}.